How to Join

 - Participate in an online information session sponsored by the Office of Fraternity & Sorority Life

-*In light of on-going challenges due to the coronavirus pandemic, the Faculty Senate reimplemented the opt-in alternative grading system for the fall 2020 semester.
+*In light of on-going challenges due to the coronavirus pandemic, the Faculty Senate reimplemented the opt-in alternative grading system for the Spring 2021 semester.
 While students may choose to opt-in for alternative grading for fall 2020, students planning to participate in recruitment must still meet the 2.5 cumulative Penn State GPA requirement to be eligible for participation.

 Recruitment information links:

 Like any opportunity for involvement in college, there is a financial commitment associated with joining a fraternity or sorority.

 Fees differ among individual chapters.
 New members can expect to pay higher dues their first semester than in subsequent ones.
 The fees go toward the Inter/Nationals, chapter operating expenses, and social functions.
 Additional costs throughout the semester will go toward chapter meal plans, pictures, gifts, t-shirts, etc. Ask about the financial obligations of membership during the recruitment process.

 The University instituted a semesterly Greek membership fee.
 This fee will be charged to your bursar account each semester you are a member of a Greek organization.
 The fee is $90 for Interfraternity & Panhellenic Council members and $30 for Multicultural Greek & National Pan-Hellenic Council members.
 The fee goes toward increased safety initiatives and resources as well as educational activities.